hipe/tmx/lib/skylab/test-support/doc/issues/020-the-IO-spy-composite-types-narrative.md

-When any of those stream-likes gets written to (with `<<`, `write`, `puts`, e.g) and that data has a newline in it, this puppy will create a "line" metadata struct out of the line which simply groups the name you chose and the string (the struct hence has the members `stream_name` and `string`).
+When any of those stream-likes gets written to (with `<<`, `write`, `puts`, e.g) and that data has a newline in it, this puppy will create a "line" struct out of the line which simply groups the name you chose and the string (the struct hence has the members `stream_name` and `string`).

 (If you have added line filter(s) with `line_filter!`, this will be